indivisible-irl/Timetable/README.md

 TODO / Bugs:
-	- Stop disp of layout/background.
+	x Stop disp of layout/background.
-	- No times added to toast string.
+	x No times added to toast string.
 			- poss the time it is? should pick up last time regardless though
 			- issue with the tab chars?
-	- Extend toast display time
+	x Extend toast display time

-	- Just swap to a regular layout that closes on any press??
+	y Just swap to a regular layout that closes on any press??

+	y Move String to int[] to the read stage and pass the int[]s around instead.
+	- Forget copy for the moment and use the resource.
+File or reader param?